berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 This hypothesis is based on the assumption that hormonal fluctuations, menstrual cramps, fatigue, and mood-related symptoms commonly experienced during menstruation may negatively impact cognitive focus and academic productivity.Therefore, it is reasonable to expect a decrease in study focus and study time during the menstrual period.

+## Statistical Test Used
+Since the predictor variable (menstrual period status) is categorical (binary) and the outcome variable (daily study hours) is quantitative, a mean comparison test was required.
+Normality checks (Shapiro-Wilk) and variance tests (Levene) indicated non-normal distributions.
+Therefore, the non-parametric Mann–Whitney U test was selected.